Our Services

 Helpful Resources

-There are several factors to consider: an endoscopy is a safe, quick, sedation-assisted test that directly examines the esophagus, stomach, and duodenum, detects problems like gastritis, ulcers, GERD and Barrett’s, strictures, H. pylori, or early cancer, and allows painless biopsies to guide treatment.
+An endoscopy is a safe, quick, sedation-assisted procedure that directly examines the esophagus, stomach, and duodenum.
+It can detect conditions like gastritis, ulcers, GERD, Barrett's esophagus, strictures, H. pylori infection, and early-stage cancer, while also allowing painless biopsies to guide treatment.

-Waiting can worsen inflammation or miss bleeding and other serious disease; if you have red flags such as vomiting blood, black stools, severe or worsening pain, progressive trouble swallowing, unexplained weight loss, dizziness, or anemia, seek care promptly, and see below for complete details on what to expect, risks, alternatives, and the medical next steps after your results.
+Delaying an endoscopy can worsen inflammation or miss internal bleeding and other serious disease.
+Seek care promptly if you experience red flags like vomiting blood, black stools, severe or worsening pain, progressive difficulty swallowing, unexplained weight loss, dizziness, or anemia.

 If your doctor has recommended an endoscopy, it's normal to feel nervous.
 The idea of a camera going inside your body can sound intimidating.
 But an endoscopy is one of the most important and reliable tools doctors use to understand what's happening inside your digestive system.